For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 They're purpose-built student accommodation blocks and, like halls, the rooms are normally arranged into small flats with a shared kitchen and living areas.

-The main downside to private halls is that can be more expensive than university halls or private housing.
+The main downside to private halls is that they can be more expensive than university halls or private housing.
 In recent years there's been a rise in 'luxury student living', with some private halls including rooms with sizeable TVs and professional cleaning services – and a hefty price tag.

 Private housing